vereis/blog/apps/blog/priv/posts/20240903100331_ecto_query_composition.md

 ## Additional Benefits

-At Vetspire, we heavily rely on [Absinthe](https://absinthe-graphql.org) for our GraphQL API.
+At my current job, we heavily rely on [Absinthe](https://absinthe-graphql.org) for our GraphQL API.
 We've found that this pattern of queryable schemas has a few additional benefits when used in conjunction with Absinthe.

 Typically, when you write a resolver, everything's great because you end up just delegating business logic to some core context function, which can follow whatever patterns you've subscribed to for your application.